AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 # Commerce Integration Framework Introduction

+Adobe’s Commerce Integration Framework (CIF) vision is to enable Adobe customers to build and deliver extraordinary and personalized omnichannel shopping experience based on state-of-the-art technology.

 ## Principles

-The Commerce Integration Framework (CIF) provides our customers with adaptable Commerce business processes that are exposed as microservices:
+The CIF provides our customers with adaptable Commerce business processes that are exposed as microservices:

 *  Microservices are small, modular services that provide a specific business function.